1

 Sylvie loaded her cameras and sipped a cup of coffee.

-It took three hours to get from Cairo to Port Said by jeep.
+It took three hours to get from Cairo Port Said

 The promised fishingboat waited for them there